dranithak/doml/_posts/2020-08-1-language-fear-part2.md

 Then a thought came by, that my spouse’s colleagues might start asking me questions again.
 So I whispered to him asking if we could leave early.
 We thanked everyone and left the party.
 I felt bad for deciding to leave the party early just because I couldn’t handle that situation.
-This how my initial days in the USA went by.{: style="text-align: justify;"}
+This how my initial days in the USA went by.
+{: style="text-align: justify;"}

 I started my education at a private english medium school at the age of 4 years.
 I continued up to my bachelor's degree in India.
 As I am a native speaker of telugu, I used to communicate more in telugu than english.
 This is when I realized why I was unable to speak or understand in the USA.
-Then I started improving my language skills because I was not able to have a fun time or enjoy my experience in the USA.{: style="text-align: justify;"}
+Then I started improving my language skills because I was not able to have a fun time or enjoy my experience in the USA.
+{: style="text-align: justify;"}